5had3z/sc2-serializer/docs/dataloading.rst

 The header files are included in the library distribution so that you can write additional C++ native functions to process data.
 An example setup of a PyBind11 CMake project is shown below.
 You can also use pybind11-stubgen like this project to create type hints for your LSP for any extensions you write.
 An example build script is provided at the bottom.

+Best results are achieved with same version of pybind and compiler between sc2-serializer and your custom extension.

 utilities.cpp

 .. code-block:: c++